Jill Kelley

-Jill Kelley is a Lebanese-American philanthropist, activist, and diplomatic advisor.
+Jill Kelley (born July 3, 1975) is a Lebanese-American philanthropist, activist, and diplomatic advisor.
 She is also a former South Korean Honorary Consul, and a former honorary ambassador to U.S. Central Command under General James N. Mattis.
 She was an advisor to CIA-Director David Petraeus.
-She is president and founder of ”Military Diplomacy Strategies", an international advisory firm that advises embassies and multi-national companies to foster military and economic partnerships.
+She is president and founder of Military Diplomacy Strategies, an international advisory firm that advises embassies and multi-national companies to foster military and economic partnerships.

 Biography

 Jill Kelley was born Gilberte Khawam on June 3, 1975 in Beirut, Lebanon to Syrian parents.
 Her identical twin sister is Natalie Khawam, a Washington, D.C. lawyer.
 She grew up near Philadelphia, and was known as Gigi.
 She has an older sister and a younger brother.

 Her parents immigrated to the United States in 1976 and opened a Middle Eastern restaurant in Voorhees, New Jersey in 1988.
 Jill graduated from Lower Moreland High School in Huntingdon Valley, Pennsylvania in 1993.
 She then worked with a physician as a researcher at the University of Pennsylvania.
 She met Scott Kelley, a cancer surgeon, and the two married in 1998.
 The couple has three children.

 Since the early 2000s, Kelley and her husband have been known for their lavish parties, with guest lists including military leaders and other dignitaries.
 Their parties in the Tampa area include bashes for the Gasparilla Pirate Festival.
 These include parties at their house in Tampa, and various events in Washington, D.C.

 In 2021, Kelley was invited to serve as the Executive Director on the Board of Directors of Ionic Rare Earth, a publicly traded company specializing in rare earth heavy magnets and mining.
 The board expressed confidence that her appointment would greatly strengthen key relationships with global organizations, citing her extensive experience in high-level international leadership roles and her history of engaging with royals, presidents, prime ministers, and parliamentarians to advance military, security, and economic partnerships.